Sunil-nith/Quizzify/README.md

 ## APK Link

-Download the Quizify APK from [here](https://drive.google.com/file/d/1NRCeppP4FIj-NG-KQP2YwfhdEJDxukdm/view?usp=drive_link).
+Download the Quizzify APK from [here](https://drive.google.com/file/d/1NRCeppP4FIj-NG-KQP2YwfhdEJDxukdm/view?usp=drive_link).

 ## Features

-- **User Registration and Authentication:** Users can register and log in securely to Quizify using Firebase Authentication.
+- **User Registration and Authentication:** Users can register and log in securely to Quizzify using Firebase Authentication.
 - **Authorization and User Roles:** Firebase is utilized for user authorization and role-based access control (RBAC) to manage user permissions.
 - **Quiz Creation:** Users can create custom quizzes by adding questions, answers, and optional timers.
 - **Quiz Sharing:** Share quizzes with friends via unique quiz IDs or through messaging platforms like WhatsApp.